NgSekLong/SelectUrCAS/README.md

 Empowered by **Docker**, **Select Ur CAS** is very flexible in term of what can be mix and matched together.

+Note that:
+- **Select Ur CAS** is not associated to Apereo, just an project from a user of CAS :)
+- **Select Ur CAS** is components are usually not build secure, you should not relies on this project for secure standard

 ## Prerequisite

 Need to install the following